-The information and specifications included in this publication were in affect at the time of approval for printing.
-Honda Motor Co., Ltd. reserves the right, however, to discontinue or change specifications or design at any time without notice and with out incurring any obligation whatsoever.
-Congratulations!
-Your selection of a 2001 Acura Integra was a wise investment.
-It will give you years of driving pleasure.
+The information and specifications included in this publication were in effect at the time of approval for printing.
+Honda Motor Co., Ltd. reserves the right, however, to discontinue or change specifications or design at any time without notice and without incurring any obligation whatsoever.